Blitz (British magazine): History

 BLITZ was the creation of two 20-year-old Oxford University undergraduates, Carey Labovitch and Simon Tesler.
 They launched the first issue in A3 format at the beginning of their second year, in September 1980, selling copies through newsagents and at street markets including Covent Garden Market in London.
 The magazine was initially quarterly.
 However, the third issue was accepted by WH Smith for national distribution, prompting a substantial increase in print run, and also won the Guardian/NUS Student Media award for Best Graphics in 1981.
 This encouraged Labovitch and Tesler to take BLITZ professional at the end of their final year in 1982.
 At the same time the format of BLITZ was slimmed down to a traditional expanded A4 format to fit standard newsagents' shelves, and frequency was increased to alternate monthly, and then monthly.
-It struggled to achieve any recordable readership during its first two years when it appealed to smart Londoners to the west of Bond Street.
-A new intake of writers then helped focus its London appeal, but only in 2013 did one commentator apply the description “arty” to BLITZ.
+Early issues had a strong focus on arts, theatre and literature as well as music and film, but fashion became a major feature of the magazine from 1982 following the arrival of Iain R Webb as fashion editor.

-In fact, the main thrust of its editorial content was in the populist areas of music, film and fashion, subject matter also diversified widely into politics, true crime, art theory, philosophy and graphic design.
+Subject matter also diversified widely into politics, true crime, art theory, philosophy and graphic design.
 Its cover stars included Boy George, Jack Nicholson, Duran Duran's Simon Le Bon, Morrissey, Robert De Niro; but also artists Andy Warhol and Peter Blake, TV executive Michael Grade and author Martin Amis.
 The magazine interviewed musicians, actors and filmmakers including Madonna, Martin Scorsese, Siouxsie.
-Pete Townshend, Charlotte Rampling, Paul Weller, Daniel Day-Lewis, Lenny Henry and Steve Martin; the politicians Norman Tebbit, Ken Livingstone, Douglas Hurd and Jeffrey Archer; writers Hunter S. Thompson, Germaine Greer, Allen Ginsberg; the artist Gerald Scarfe; TV personalities like comedians Cannon & Ball and Max Wall and travel reporter Alan Whicker; writers John Mortimer and Keith Waterhouse; sportsmen such as darts champion Eric Bristow and cricketer Ian Botham; and the criminals Charles Manson and Reggie Kray.
+Pete Townshend, Charlotte Rampling, Paul Weller, Daniel Day-Lewis, Lenny Henry and Steve Martin; the politicians Michael Foot, Norman Tebbit, Ken Livingstone, Douglas Hurd and Jeffrey Archer; writers Hunter S. Thompson, Germaine Greer, Allen Ginsberg; the artist Gerald Scarfe; TV personalities like comedians Cannon & Ball and Max Wall and travel reporter Alan Whicker; writers John Mortimer and Keith Waterhouse; sportsmen such as darts champion Eric Bristow and cricketer Ian Botham; and the criminals Charles Manson and Reggie Kray.